Duncanma/Blog/content/Blog/converting-from-an-integer-to-an-intptr.md

 x = New IntPtr(y)
 ```

-I never asked why there was a need to cast from Integer to IntPtr, but I'm assuming it is for some scenario where a handle/pointer is normally supplied or returned but -1 is used to indicate a special case...
+I never asked why there was a need to cast from Integer to IntPtr, but I'm assuming it is for some scenario where a handle/pointer is normally supplied or returned but -1 is used to indicate a special case.

+FYI, you can see [the official documentation for this specific constructor here on docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/system.intptr.-ctor).